EmmaYounan/Web-Animation/README.md

 **Animated buttons**

-Interaction buttons (rainbow button, heart button, and music button) are animated with keyframes in CSS by Using ```scale:();```.
+Interaction buttons (rainbow button, heart button, and music button) are animated with keyframes in CSS by using ```scale:();```.
 The Day/ Night button is animated happens when a class added is added in JavaScript on the button when the click events happen.
 The animation is changing the position of the background image and changing the background image from a sun a moon when the click event happens, while also using ```transition:();```.
 All buttons have a ```:hover``` and ```:focus``` pseudo-classes.
 To make sure that the user knows when an element is interactive.